espresso-lab/mantine-cognito/README.md

-# Mantine UI Wrapper for AWS Cognito
+# Mantine meets AWS Cognito 🚀

 This is a simple wrapper for the [Mantine UI](https://mantine.dev/) library to work with [AWS Cognito](https://aws.amazon.com/cognito/).